jack-watts/empty-tt/README.md

 9. Available flags can be invoked out of order.

+10. The TimeIn value will adjust automatically depending if the Reel number is >= 1.

-10. file prefix and suffix are handled automatically and are structed as follows:
+11. file prefix and suffix are handled automatically and are structed as follows:

     1. XML: uuid_reelNo.xml